-- 3.7.2.1.
-To implement the climate change actions in Green Directions Vaughan in coordination with York Region and other agencies to: - a. undertake a risk assessment with respect to Vaughan's need for adaptation to climate change; - b. develop targets for greenhouse gas reductions; - c. identify adaptation measures to respond to impacts from climate change; and - d. establish a long-term target of carbon neutrality for Vaughan's facilities, infrastructure and operations. - 3.7.2.2.
-To establish Vaughan as a leader in greenhouse gas reductions by: - a. applying high standards of energy performance in new construction and retrofits; - reducing demand for single-occupant vehicle trips and supporting alternative transportation means; - c. supporting agricultural practices that reduce greenhouse gas emissions from farm vehicles, livestock and waste; - d. undertaking carbon sequestration and storage audits for the existing forest and urban forest and establish targets for forest renewal and expansion; - e. supporting the use of low-impact alternative energy sources; - f. pursuing and supporting pilot projects to reduce industrial greenhouse gas emissions; and - g. establishing and achieving greenhouse gas reduction targets or meeting international, national, provincial and/or regional targets, where appropriate.
+3.7.2.1.
+To support and prioritize practices associated with climate change adaptation and mitigation, including implementation of the climate change actions in Green Directions Vaughan in coordination with York Region and other agencies to:

+- Undertake a climate change risk assessment for all City assets and incorporate the risk assessment into all City master Plans to inform life cycle assessment, engineering design standards, asset management, and financial planningwith respect to Vaughan's need for adaptation to climate change; - b. develop-achieve or surpass targets for greenhouse gas reductions; - implement, monitor, and continue to develop dentify adaptation measures to respond to impacts from a changing climate change; and - d. establish a long-term target of carbon neutrality net-zero emissions for Vaughan's facilities, infrastructure and operations. - 3.7.2.2.
+To support low- or no-carbon energy alternatives and a targeted progression toward net-zero emissions by 2050, establishing Vaughan as a leader in greenhouse gas reductions by: - a. applying high standards of energy performance in new construction and retrofits that are reflective of the City's Sustainability Metrics Program and Municipal Energy Plan; - b. reducing demand for single-occupant vehicle trips and supporting alternative transportation means: - c. supporting agricultural practices that reduce greenhouse gas emissions from farm vehicles, livestock and waste; - d. undertaking carbon sequestration and storage audits for the existing woodland and canopy cover forest and urban forest and achieveestablish targets for woodland and canopy coverforest renewal and expansion; - e. supporting the use of low-impactrenewable energy systems and alternative energy systems sources; - f. pursuing and supporting pilot projects to reduce industrial greenhouse gas emissions and build adaptive capacity; and - g. establishing and achieving monitoring progress to achieve greenhouse gas reduction targets or meeting international, national, provincial and/or regional targets established by the City, York Region, Provincial and Federal governments, and international bodies, where appropriate.